[EUobserved] Celebrate with us. EUobserver's 20 years of independent EU news

 That's why we wanted to offer news through a European lens as a way to help democratise debate across the borders.

-Our type of independent journalism for European citizens was only made possible thanks to the internet.
+Our type of independent journalism for European citizens was only made possible thanks to the Internet.

 We chose to publish in English because it was the most broadly-understood language among the younger Europeans, who flocked to our new service.